Updated June 28, 2021

 “I believe we really scratched the surface in regard to how this could be used from an overall pain perspective,” said Joseph Wakshlag, leader of the Cornell study.
 “If my dog ever has chronic arthritis, this would be one of the things I’d definitely use.”

 Gary Richter’s own dog, Leo, suffers from seizures that are the result of brain damage that occurred during a dog attack.
 After trying multiple pharmaceutical medications, the Oakland veterinarian put Leo on a cannabis preparation.
-Richter observed a marked change.
-“Almost immediately his seizure frequency decreased,” he said in a blog post on his website.
-“He went from having multiple seizures per week to having one or two per month.”
+Richter observed a marked change: “He went from having multiple seizures per week to having one or two per month.”

 In addition to the research at CSU and other institutions, there are more and more anecdotal accounts of cannabis-based medicine helping dogs with behavioral and gastrointestinal issues as well.